 Are you a GSI manager?
 Enthusiastic about GSI?
 Both?
 Our team would love to talk with you.
-Please reach out with questions and comments or if you’d like to connect around an idea you have, or a recent lesson you learned.
+Email us with questions and comments or if you’d like to connect around an idea you have, or a recent lesson you learned.

 Resources and lessons learned

 Relationship continuity should be preserved as much as possible.

 - Personnel turnover, particularly in the main point of contact, can be very disruptive to a project.

 - Transitions may force some project aspects to “restart,” and it may take time for the GSI project partner to build trust in a new point of contact.

 Be aware of when privately-owned businesses are viewed as important community gathering spaces, as these projects may gather a lot of interest and desire for engagement.

 - Community support (or disapproval) can strongly influence whether a property owner is willing to move forward with a project.

 - Harnessing the enthusiasm of neighbors and other community members will require extra and intentional time, resources, and communication.